karl-zylinski/odin-win32-software-rendering/README.md

 By Karl Zylinski, http://zylinski.se -- Support me at https://www.patreon.com/karl_zylinski

-I got some help from looking at this "game of life" software rendering example: https://github.com/odin-lang/examples/tree/master/win32/game_of_life -- It's a similar sample but implements a more complicated game.
+For the bitmap setup I got some help from this "game of life" software rendering example: https://github.com/odin-lang/examples/blob/master/win32/game_of_life/game_of_life.odin